How to lodge a complaint with the European Court of Human Rights

 In complex cases, complaints are heard by a panel of 17 judges.
 You can also appeal to this panel if you disagree with the decision of the seven-member panel.
 You have 3 months to do so, but the European Court of Justice only grants such requests in really exceptional situations.

-Finally, it should be stressed that court proceedings can be lengthy.
-Unless your complaint is exceptionally serious, then it is pushed back beyond those where the urgency is greatest.
+Finally, it should be emphasised that court proceedings can be lengthy.
+Unless your complaint is exceptionally serious, then it is relegated to those with the greatest urgency.
 Also, the European Court does not have to acknowledge receipt of your complaint, nor does it have to notify you of the date of the hearing.
 In fact, it receives more than 50,000 applications a year and this process would be very administratively demanding for it.

-Tip: Curious about how EU law works?
+Interested in how European Union law works?
 Find out in our next article.

 What decisions can you expect